Esri/arcade-expressions/attribute-rules/README.md

-# Expressions for any profile
+# Attribute rules expressions

-This folder contains Arcade expression templates and functions that may be used in any of the execution [profiles](https://developers.arcgis.com/arcade/guide/profiles/).
+This folder contains Arcade expression templates and functions that may be used in the [attribute rules profile](https://developers.arcgis.com/arcade/profiles/attribute-rules/).

 ## General workflow